Release Date: April 23, 2012

-BUFFALO, N.Y. – Over the past 10 weeks, 126 IRS-certified accounting students from the University at Buffalo School of Management brought nearly $640,000 in tax refunds back into the Buffalo community through the Volunteer Income Tax Assistance (VITA) program.
+BUFFALO, N.Y. -- During the 2012 tax season, 126 IRS-certified accounting students from the University at Buffalo School of Management brought $1,353,406 back into the Buffalo community through the Volunteer Income Tax Assistance (VITA) program.

-UB’s chapter of Beta Alpha Psi, the national honor society for accounting and finance students, led the initiative that provided more than 2,000 hours of tax service, preparing 676 tax returns for individuals and families with annual incomes below $42,000.
+UB’s chapter of Beta Alpha Psi, the international honors organization for accounting and finance students and professionals, led the initiative that provided nearly 2,200 hours of tax service, preparing more than 900 tax returns for individuals and families with annual incomes below $50,000.

-“We’re especially pleased that more than $120,400 of the total was a result of the Earned Income Credit, which targets low-income families in need of additional financial support,” said Adam Osteryoung, an MBA student in the School of Management and co-chair of the Beta Alpha Psi’s VITA committee.
+“We’re especially pleased that nearly $262,000 of the total was a result of the Earned Income Credit, which targets low-income families in need of additional financial support,” said Anna Qu, a student in the School of Management and co-chair of the Beta Alpha Psi’s VITA committee.
 “It means that we helped a number of families who needed it most.”

 “We could not be more proud of our students and the impact they have made on the community with this initiative,” said Arjang A. Assad, dean of the UB School of Management.
 “Despite their class loads and other responsibilities, these students have been working virtually every weekend since January to make this program the outstanding success that it has been.”